1. Mission Statement

 To streamline the output process, keep costs low and assure foolproof results, whenever you supply your project on disk we request that all fonts be converted into paths or outlines.

-To accomplish this, create your layout in Adobe Illustrator, Adobe InDesign or Macromedia FreeHand.
+To accomplish this, create your layout in Adobe Illustrator or Adobe InDesign.
 After proof-reading and spell checking your document, make a copy to work from.
-Carefully select all text and convert it to Outlines in Illustrator and InDesign or Paths in Freehand, check to see that all fonts are converted in Artwork or Keyline Mode (converted letters should now appear as outlined letterforms instead of black letterforms), files with converted fonts should then be saved as EPS files in Illustrator and Freehand or an InDesign file in InDesign.
+Carefully select all text and convert it to Outlines in Illustrator and InDesign, check to see that all fonts are converted in Artwork or Keyline Mode (converted letters should now appear as outlined letterforms instead of black letterforms), files with converted fonts should then be saved as EPS files in Illustrator or an InDesign file in InDesign.